Last Updated: July 30, 2022

 - Court Reporter- They have to be present at trials, depositions, and other proceedings to transcribe the event.
 Their workspace will mostly be only courtrooms or legislatures and will require an additional certification course in court reporting.

-- Law Enforcement Officer- In order to procure this job candidates will have to move further on from academics and complete on-the-job training which involves physical and personal development through rigorous exercise.
-The job is a full-time one and is highly demanding and dangerous in nature.
+- Law Enforcement Officer- To procure this job candidates will have to move further on from academics and complete on-the-job training which involves physical and personal development through rigorous exercise.
+The job is full-time, highly demanding and dangerous.

 - Probation Officer- Their duties involve assessing the progress of parolees and probationers by interviewing them and their relatives.
 They also have to use their conclusions into determining the best form of rehabilitation for each of them and providing them with job training.
 Apart from these tasks, the work involves a lot of paperwork in general.